pgillich/airport-distance/README.md

 * Git bash
 * MobaXterm local shell

-Simplified parameter handling (radius, instead of corners) can be found on branch [simple-radius](../../tree/simple-radius).

 ## Restrictions

 *We need to be able to review your code in a short time frame.*